 While the program is already reaping incredible life changes, there continues to remain a significant need.
-Aboriginal people represent 3% of Australia’s population, but make up more than 27% of Australian prison populations.
-To begin to address this devastating disparity, The Prisoner’s Journey is now also available in a culturally relevant format, with beautiful, specially designed Aboriginal artwork and plain English to explain the story of Jesus.
+Aboriginal peoples represent 3% of Australia’s population, but make up more than 27% of Australian prison populations.
+To begin to address this disparity, The Prisoner’s Journey is now also available in a culturally relevant format, with beautiful, specially designed Aboriginal artwork and plain English to explain the story of Jesus.